top of page

 • Idea: every single one of my projects start as an idea.
 I don't put down all my ideas, because, honestly, I don't pursue a lot of my ideas.
 If I have it on my Projects page, however, that is usually an indication I will pursue it.
 This is also more common on projects that are closer to personal experience and therefore don't require as much, if any, research as my other projects.

-• Research: majority of my projects will have this be the longest stage.
+• Research: for majority of my projects, this will be the longest stage.
 I don't like portraying something incorrectly just to adhere to ignorance.
 I think that you can create amazing stories that are still accurate to whatever they are based on, especially if you are portraying actual events, people, book, etc. I don't focus on one project at a time with the research, especially depending on how much research I am doing for a project.
 Once I am done with the research, I move onto the next part of the project.

-• World-Building: this will not always be a stage for my projects but it is still one I include.
+• World-Building: this will not always be a stage for my projects but it is still one I am including in this list.
 If I am doing a project where the world is not based off our own world, like a supernatural or fantastical show, then I will work on the world.
 For television shows, this goes into the bible.

 • Outline: for a movie, I'm outlining just to figure out how the story is going to flow.
 For a television show, I'm seeing what I want to include and how long the story is going to go for.
 Usually, I'll have a notebook for television shows and dry-erase index cards for movies that I can move around on a Velcro board.

-• Revising: for movies, this is when I write my final draft in my computer.
+• Final Draft: for movies, this is when I write my final draft in my computer.
 At this point, I've made comments in my notebook and I've gone back to the script after a while to review it.
-After this stage, I consider a project done.

 • Video Games: for the video game-based music, I play the games or watch walkthroughs if I don't have the game.
 As I'm playing, I'll make notes on the setting, story, and characters.
 I also look at character histories if I'm making songs based off the characters themselves, since sometimes the games could only touch a little bit on a character.